-\Correct as at date of approval.
+Correct as at date of approval.
 For latest information, please consult the University's website.

-Admission to the Certificate in Education award is open to applicants who are new to teaching (pre-service) and in-service teachers in the FES Sector who, at the point of entry meet the following national entry requirements:
+Admission to the Intermediate Certificate award is open to applicants who are new to teaching (pre-service) and in-service teachers in the FES Sector who, at the point of entry meet the following national entry requirements:

-1. A minimum of a Level 3 qualification in all the specialist subjects they will be teaching 2.
-GCSE English at grade C/4 or above (or OfQual approved equivalent) 3.
-GCSE mathematics at grade C/4 or above (or OfQual approved equivalent) 4.
-Where English is not the applicant's first language: The ability to communicate fluently, accurately and effectively in professional spoken English (IELTS 7.5 with no element lower than 7.0 (or equivalent) 5.
-A teaching contract or a voluntary placement across two institutions, which includes: A minimum of 150 hours of teaching practice (including 20 hours online synchronous teaching) A minimum of 100 hours of non-teaching practice 6.
-A named subject specialist mentor in the primary placement location 7.
-A named pastoral mentor in the primary placement location 8.
-Completion of a satisfactory course interview 9.
-Completion of a satisfactory subject interview 10.
+1. A minimum of a Level 3 qualification in all the specialist subjects1 they will be teaching 2.
+GCSE English at grade C/4 or above (or OfQual approved equivalent2) 3.
+GCSE mathematics at grade C/4 or above (or OfQual approved equivalent2) 4.
+Where English is not the applicant's first language: The ability to communicate fluently, accurately and effectively in professional spoken English (IELTS 7.5 with no element lower than 7.0 (or equivalent)3 5.
+A teaching contract or a voluntary placement across two institutions, which includes: A minimum of 75 hours of teaching practice (including 10 hours online synchronous teaching)4 A minimum of 50 hours of non-teaching practice4 6.
+A named subject specialist mentor in the primary placement location

+7. A named pastoral mentor in the primary placement location 8.
+Completion of a satisfactory course interview5 9.
+Completion of a satisfactory subject interview5 10.
 Provide confirmation of an Enhanced Disclosure and Barring Service (DBS) check.
 Pre-service applicants wishing to teach in a school, or sixth form attached to a school will also be checked against the prohibition list